Mountea-Framework/MounteaFrameworkWebsite/docs_src/DialogueSystem/GettingStarted/PluginConfiguration.md

 ---

-## 2. Open the Configuration Panel
+## 2. Open the Configuration Window

+In order to start configuration of the Dialogue System first you need to open the Configuration window which contains all possible settings.

 1. In the Unreal Editor, go to **Edit → Project Settings**.
 2. Scroll down and expand **Mountea Framework** in the sidebar.